Loading

-Case File · Pima County, Arizona
+Case File · Tucson / Pima County, Arizona

 Tucson, AZ — data center permit denied after community raised concerns about water consumption in a desert city